geoyogesh/ogr_tiller/README.md

 ## Overview

-**CartoKit** is a lightweight, development-focused vector tile server that enables cartographers and geospatial developers to quickly prototype maps without relying on commercial services like Mapbox.
+**CartoKit** is a lightweight, cartographer focused vector tile server that enables cartographers and geospatial developers to quickly prototype maps

 ### Key Features